deargen/cmg/README.md

-# cmg
+# CMG
-Controlled Molecule Generation via Self-Attention based Translation
+Controlled Molecule Generator for for Optimizing Multiple Chemical Properties